- Barracuda Convertible

 After a lot of encouragement by everyone that saw it, I finally plucked up the courage to submit it so, when it hit the 10,000 supporter level in 47 days I was ecstatic.

 I couldn’t believe it was so popular, and the comments were just lovely to read through.
-So many people want my build in their modular row!
+So many people want my build in their modular row! - Approximately how many LEGO bricks did you use to create your model?

 It uses 2,700 bricks approximately, including minifigures, a lot of stock items in the stores, and a lot of 1x1 pieces.